Your Directors are pleased to present the Annual Report and the Audited Accounts forthe financial year ended March 31 2019.

 Board of Directors

 Ms. Monaz Noble was appointed as Whole Time Director of the Company w.e.f.
 June 132016.
+Consequent to her recent elevation within the Novartis Group in India (Viz.Novartis Healthcare Private Limited) she has been functioning on the Board of the Companyin a Non-Executive and Non-Independent capacity effective June 1 2019 and continues tocontribute to the stability and growth of the Company.
 Ms. Noble retires at this AGM andbeing eligible offers herself for re-appointment.

 Necessary resolutions for the appointment/re-appointment of Directors together withdetails for appointment/re-appointment have been included in the Notice convening theensuing AGM.
 Appropriate details on Board and Committee composition and other CorporateGovernance matters are elaborated in the Report on Corporate Governance which forms partof this Annual Report.

 Familiarization programme for Independent Directors